Monday, September 24, 2018

-~ William Shakespeare
+~ William Faulkner

 The Appalachian Trail, a foot path, follows the ridge on both sides of the Lehigh Gap, running 1,245 miles south to Georgia and 930 miles north to Maine.
 Running from Wilkes-Barre to Bristol, the D&L Trail passes through the Lehigh and Delaware rivers and their canals in Pennsylvania.

 “My darling I am dreaming of the days gone by,

 When you and I were sweethearts beneath the summer sky …

 But still I will remember, where I first met you …

 Down by the old mill stream where I first met you …

 It was there I knew that you loved me true ..”

 ~ “Down by the Old Mill Stream”

 ~ written by Tell Taylor and one of the most popular songs of the early 20th century.
 The publisher, Forster Music Publisher, Inc. sold four million copies.